Hans Island: Resolution

 On 11 June 2022, the Danish, Greenlandic, Canadian, and Nunavut governments agreed to split Hans Island in half after 17 years of negotiations.
 On 14 June 2022, Canadian Foreign Affairs Minister Mélanie Joly, Danish foreign affairs minister Jeppe Kofod, and prime minister of Greenland Múte Bourup Egede signed an agreement to divide the island nearly in half along a natural fault line.
-The treaty will take effect after the Folketing (Parliament of Denmark), the Inatsisartut (Parliament of Greenland) have each voted to ratify it.
-By this, Canada and the Danish Realm, through Greenland, will have an international land border of 1,280 m, which follows a rift, forming a half circle with the westernmost part around the middle, in the surface of the island that runs from north to south near the centre of the island.
+The treaty was ratified by the Folketing (Parliament of Denmark) on 19 December 2023.
+By this, Canada and the Danish Realm, through Greenland, have an international land border of 1,280 m, which follows a rift, forming a half circle with the westernmost part around the middle, in the surface of the island that runs from north to south near the centre of the island.
 The agreement was cited as an example of a peaceful resolution to a border conflict shortly after the Russian invasion of Ukraine.
-The island contains the third shortest land border between countries, and also a second land neighbour for Canada and for the Danish Realm, each of which had only one, with the United States and Germany respectively.
-It also is the northernmost international land border in the world, as well as the third land border between countries of Europe and of the Americas, the previous two being between French Guiana and the South American countries Brazil and Suriname.
+The island contains the fourth shortest land border between countries, and also a second land neighbour for Canada and for the Danish Realm, each of which had only one, with the United States and Germany respectively.
+It also is the northernmost international land border in the world, as well as the third land border between countries of Europe and of the Americas, the other two being between French Guiana and the South American countries Brazil and Suriname.